ashwinireddy09/HR_Analytics_Attrition/README.md

 # HR_Analytics_Attrition
 ## Introduction
-To analyze employee attrition data and derive actionable insights that help HR teams:

-Understand the distribution of attrition across various dimensions.

-Identify key factors contributing to employee attrition.

-Support data-driven decision-making to improve employee retention.
+The primary objective of this project is to analyze and understand employee attrition trends using HR data.
+Employee attrition refers to the gradual loss of employees over time and can significantly impact an organization's performance, costs, and morale.
+By identifying the factors that contribute to employee turnover such as age, education, department, and marital status—HR teams can take proactive measures to improve employee satisfaction, engagement, and retention.
+This project aims to build a comprehensive and interactive dashboard that visualizes these insights in a user-friendly format to support decision-making.

 ## Dataset used